What is Collector Archives?

 Design Approach

-Collector Archives explores the intersection of product strategy, information architecture, and archive design.
-The project challenged me to model the complete lifecycle of a collector vehicle while creating workflows that support research, evaluation, acquisition, ownership, preservation, valuation, and transfer.
+Collector Archives is a study in product strategy, information architecture, and archive design.
+It models the complete lifecycle of a collector vehicle and the activities that occur throughout ownership, from initial evaluation and acquisition to preservation, valuation, transfer, and sale.

 Rather than treating documents, photographs, inspections, appraisals, and maintenance records as isolated data points, the concept organizes them as interconnected pieces of a vehicle's historical record.
 The resulting prototype demonstrates how thoughtful information architecture and workflow design can help collectors preserve provenance, protect value, and better understand the story behind every vehicle.